 I’m not the world’s greatest conservationist, but after spending a decade of my life living in Asheville (aka: hippytown, USA), I do consider myself a bit of a greenie, especially when it comes to choosing reusable items rather than disposable.
+If you need help making a decision like this, doing a quick google search into something simple like Product Playoffs could assist you in making choices that is best for you and your baby.
+Every parent has their own preference, so it doesn’t matter if your choice is different from someone else’s.
 When you have a baby, you’ll quickly find that suddenly your trashcans are just overflowing with diapers.
 Babies go through a lot of diapers.
 An average of 2,500 diapers in the first year alone (according to my quick google search).
 And – little known fact – these dirty diapers don’t actually go away any time soon.
 They sit in landfills year after year after year after year for five hundred years.
 Yep, you read that right.
 FIVE HUNDRED YEARS.
 That’s…pretty gross.
 Primarily for this reason – but also because they’re just so dang cute – I knew for years before I ever actually had kids that I’d want to use cloth diapers on them.
 Don’t get me wrong, I definitely use disposables now and again.
 Especially now that I have two kids.
 But I still primarily enjoy using cloth diapers.
 It can be confusing and overwhelming to dip your toe into the world of cloth diapering, because there’s just so much out there and every single person has their own opinion on what’s best to use.
 As annoying as that is, I promise that setting up your stash is the hardest part of this whole process- once you have a good routine established, it really is quite easy!
 That said, here’s my two cents on getting started.

 First things first, you need to decide when you’re going to begin cloth diapering.
 Are you planning on starting immediately with a newborn, or waiting until your baby fits into OS (one-size) diapers?
 If you’re planning on starting with a newborn, read the next paragraph.
 If not, skip.